Arthur Mcbride

 empty heart empty heart C, Am, Em, Dm, G, F, Bb, A

-empty heart empty heart G, D, Em, C
+empty heart empty heart D, G, A, C

 La chanson raconte l'histoire de deux cousins, Arthur et le narrateur, qui se promènent le matin de Noël près de la mer.
 Ils rencontrent un sergent et un caporal qui tentent de les recruter pour l'armée, leur promettant de l'argent et une vie meilleure.
 Cependant, Arthur et son cousin ne veulent pas de cette vie militaire et réagissent avec défiance.
 L'ambiance change rapidement lorsque les deux hommes refusent les avances et finissent par se battre, montrant ainsi leur détermination à protéger leur liberté et à ne pas se laisser manipuler.
 Le contexte de cette chanson traditionnelle évoque les thèmes de la guerre et de la liberté, tout en soulignant la naïveté des promesses faites aux soldats.
 C’est aussi un moment de réflexion sur l’esprit de Noël, contrasté avec la réalité violente du monde.